Constantin Brâncoveanu: Cultural contribution

 Brâncoveanu was a great patron of culture, his achievements being part of the Romanian and world cultural heritage.
 Under his reign, many Romanian, Greek, Bulgarian, Arabic, Turkish, and Georgian texts were printed after a printing press was established in Bucharest - an institution overseen by Anthim the Iberian.
 In 1694, he founded the Royal Academy of Bucharest.

 In his religious and laic constructions, Brâncoveanu harmoniously combined in architecture the mural and sculptural painting, the local tradition, the Neo-Byzantine style and the innovative ideas of the Italian Renaissance, giving rise to Brâncovenesc style.
 The most accomplished and the best preserved example of Brâncovenesc style architecture is Hurezi monastery, inscribed by UNESCO on its list of World Heritage Sites, where Brâncoveanu intended to have his tomb.
-Other buildings built by him are Mogoşoaia Palace complex, Potlogi Palace, Brâncoveanu monastery.
+Other buildings built by him are Mogoșoaia Palace complex, Potlogi Palace, Brâncoveanu monastery.
 Such cultural ventures relied on increased taxation, which was also determined by the mounting fiscal pressure of the Ottomans (adding in turn to Brâncoveanu's determination to strip Wallachia of Turkish rule).